simonhauck/MPI_NEAT/INSTALL.md

 ### Client node
 Import the saved raspberry pi base_image.
 And execute the following commands to install the NFS-Client.
 The client connects to the master with the ip 192.168.0.20 and imports the shared folder.
-You may have to change the up address.
+You may have to change the ip address.
 ```shell script
 sudo apt-get install -y nfs-common